fallahn/sfml-tmxloader/README.md

 Supports isometric maps
-Supports conversion between orthogonal and isometric world coords Parses all types of layers (normal, object and image), layer properties Parses all type of object, object shapes, types, properties Option to draw debug output of objects, grid and object names Supports multiple tile sets, including tsx files Supports all layer encoding and compression: base64, csv, zlib, gzip and xml (requires zlib library, see /lib directory) Quad tree partitioning / querying of map object data FAST rendering with sf::VertexArray
+Supports conversion between orthogonal and isometric world coords Parses all types of layers (normal, object and image), layer properties Parses all types of object, object shapes, types, properties Option to draw debug output of objects and tile grid Supports multiple tile sets, including tsx files Supports all layer encoding and compression: base64, csv, zlib, gzip and xml (requires zlib library, see /lib directory) Quad tree partitioning / querying of map object data Optional utility functions for converting tmx map objects into box2D body data

 What's not supported / limitations
 ----------------------------------

 Parsing of individual tile properties
-Flipping / rotation of sprites
+Flipping / rotation of map objects
 Staggered isometric maps
-Tile set images must be in the same directory as tmx/tsx files To display object names when drawing object debug shapes then you must provide a font and update MapObject.h

 Usage
 -----

-First download and link the zlib library which matches your compiler and link it to your project, then add the map loader .cpp files to your project/command line.
+First download the zlib library which matches your compiler and link it to your project, then add the map loader .cpp files to your project/command line.
+Only add the tmx2box2d files if you are using box2D for physics and wish to convert map object data to box2D physics bodies.

 To quickly get up and running create an instance of the MapLoader class